Part 2: Hybrid 2.0 – Leveraging Citizen Engagement for Emergency Preparedness, Response, and Recover

 I believe the emergency communications landscape can be divided into three main stakeholders: the citizen, public systems, and government.
 Each stakeholder pulls and pushes data and information through a variety of channels and for a variety of reasons, specifically:

-The citizen: Leverages public tools including social media, websites, SMS, etc. to communicate with other citizens, to gather information from public systems via publically available visualization tools, and to report to the government via 911, 311, or other government-provided reporting systems.
+The citizen: Leverages public tools including social media, websites, SMS, etc. to communicate with other citizens, to gather information from public systems via publicly available visualization tools, and to report to the government via 911, 311, or other government-provided reporting systems.

 Public Systems: Operated by non-profits, non-governmental organizations, etc., public systems provide a means for collecting and aggregating information and data while simultaneously providing results via visualization tools that are openly available on the internet and through social media.